Spirits (TV series)

-Spirits is a Philippine television program that was released by ABS-CBN.
-It aired from December 6, 2004, to May 6, 2005, replacing It Might Be You and was replaced by Mga Anghel na Walang Langit.
-It also aired on Wednesdays at 9:45pm on Jeepney TV.
-It is about eight children: Red, Lloyd, Maya, Liz, Jessie, Thor, Nato, and Gabby, who find out one day that they have special abilities unlike normal humans, which they received when a strange epidemic hit their hometown.
+Spirits is a Philippine television drama horror fantasy supernatural mystery series broadcast by ABS-CBN.
+Directed by Chito S. Roño, it stars John Wayne Sace, Maja Salvador, Rayver Cruz, Jiro Manio, Serena Dalrymple, Mico Aytona, Joseph Bitangcol and Michelle Madrigal.
+It aired on the network's Primetime Bida line up and worldwide on TFC from December 13, 2004 to May 6, 2005, replacing It Might Be You and was replaced by Mga Anghel na Walang Langit.

+The series about eight children: Red, Lloyd, Maya, Liz, Jessie, Thor, Nato, and Gabby, who find out one day that they have special abilities unlike normal humans, which they received when a strange epidemic hit their hometown.

 Intended to be a prequel to director Chito S. Roño's Spirit Warriors films, Spirits was Roño's television debut, though he had already directed several films.

-Synopsis
+Premise

 One day in 1993, a small town is hit by an unknown supernatural epidemic, which only affected children.
 About a week after the sickness hit, almost every toddler and child in town was affected, and the town hospital was full of children.
 The same night, the evening sky started to change colors, into a mix of pink, red, and purple.
 A few hours after the sky changed, a pregnant lady was taken to the hospital, unaware that the baby that she was carrying was an alien.
 An unknown man knew about the alien, and went to the hospital to kill it, which would mean also killing the mother.
 The man entered the emergency room, but too late.
 The alien was born and just as he entered the room, the alien released a bright light in the hospital which killed almost all the children there.
 The only ones who survived were eight children and the adults.